-To that end, the Samsung NU8000 Series is bright, colorful and comes stocked with the latest version of Samsung’s TV OS.
-It’s great for gaming, thanks its wonderfully low input lag, and is capable of breathtaking HDR images.
+The good news is this screen from the Samsung NU8000 Series doesn't look like a budget TV.
+It's bright, colorful, and comes stocked with the latest version of Samsung’s Smart TV OS.
+We've also found it's great for gaming thanks to its wonderfully low input lag, and is capable of producing breathtaking HDR images to boot.

-But there’s a problem.
-Two, in fact.
 The first is that the Samsung NU8000 is an edge-lit LED-LCD panel.
-It’s not full array, and that means its control over where light goes isn’t flawless.
+Because it's not full array, this means its control over where light is dispersed isn’t always spot-on.

-The second is that its motion settings can be tricky to configure.
-At full effect, you might be subject to the soap opera effect but, turn them off, and you might get motion artifacting.
-There's a happy medium in the advanced settings, but ultimately these issues are what stops this screen from winning the midsize war.
+The second, is that its motion settings can be a challenge to configure.
+At full blast, you might be subject to the soap opera effect (this is when the image looks artificial and plastic-y like a bad soap opera set) but, turn them off, and you might get motion artifacting.
+There's a happy medium in the advanced settings, but ultimately these issues are what stops this screen from topping the midsize screen league.